markuplint/markuplint/packages/@markuplint/rules/src/doctype/README.md

 # `doctype`

-Warns when doesn't declare DOCTYPE.
+Warns when doesn't declare Doctype.
 Also warns when declared obsolete type.

 ❌ Examples of **incorrect** code for this rule